2016 Pittsburgh Steelers season: AFC Championship: at (2) New England Patriots

 half when Chris Boswell nailed a 23-yard field goal to make the halftime score 17-9.
 In the third quarter, the Pats went back to work as Gostowski kicked a 47-yard field goal to send his team up by double digits again, 20-9.
 LaGarrette Blount ran up the middle for a 1-yard touchdown to make it 27-9.
 Brady later on found Julian Edelman on a 10-yard pass (with a failed PAT) to make it 33-9.
 In the fourth quarter, the Pats moved even further ahead when Gostkowski kicked a 26-yard field goal to make it 36-9.
 The Steelers then wrapped the scoring of the game up when Ben Roethlisberger found Cobi Hamilton on a 30-yard pass with a successful 2-point conversion to make the final score 36-17.

 With the loss, the Steelers ended their season 13-6.
 Roethlisberger dropped to 3-2 in Conference Championship games.
+As of 2025, this remains the last appearance in the AFC Championship for the Steelers.